Both Directions at Once: The Lost Album: Critical reception

 In an article for The Guardian, Geoff Dyer stated: "Coltrane's quartet... come powering out of the blocks.
 So completely were they living within the process of music-making that they could pick things up at a moment's notice...
 The result is not likely to be high on any list of jazz essentials but it illustrates how the forward momentum of creative expression was harnessed, at this point, by a constant desire to maintain and extend the commercial success achieved a couple of years earlier by My Favorite Things."

 Writing for Variety, Chris Morris commented: "At its heart, Both Directions at Once is a portrait of an artist and a band on the brink of a historic explosion.
 The bracing, probing, self-questioning and keenly played music on this collection is the missing link between the provisional work heard on 1962's Coltrane and the quartet's epochal studio albums... that would follow in 1964-65.
 Is its belated arrival a godsend?
 Absolutely."

 Coltrane biographer Ben Ratliff noted: "The music does not seem, in its context, to be a full step forward.
 It's a little caught between shoring up and surging forth...
 It can give you new respect for the rigor, compression, and balance of some of his other albums from the period...
-It is possible to take in Both Directions At Once, some of it middling by Coltrane's standards and some of it extraordinary by anyone's, without much thought about sellability or progress.
+It is possible to take in Both Directions at Once, some of it middling by Coltrane's standards and some of it extraordinary by anyone's, without much thought about sellability or progress.
 In an ideal case, both qualities are overrated anyway.
 This is an ideal case."

-In a review for Jazz Times, Michael J. West remarked: "the music is remarkable and revelatory.
+In a review for JazzTimes, Michael J. West remarked: "the music is remarkable and revelatory.
 It offers a fresh new look at how Coltrane was evolving at a previously underdocumented moment in his artistry, and adds new compositions to his catalog."

 In a review for AllMusic, Stephen Thomas Erlewine wrote: "As a historical document, this is a necessary footnote, providing evidence that the experimental side of Coltrane did not lay dormant during the early '60s, but the pleasant surprise is that Both Directions at Once is also enjoyable on its own terms as a long-playing record...
 Both Directions at Once is truly a rare thing: an important discovery from the vault that's also a blast to hear."

 Nate Chinen, writing for NPR Music, noted: "In the end, it makes little difference whether or not this superlative clutch of material amounts to a 'lost album' or something messier and less conclusive.
 What really matters is the seeking, as Coltrane always understood."